0xjjpa/ssss-made-easy/README.md

-# ssss-made-easy
+# SSSS Toolkit

 ## Introduction

-This is a frontend for [`ssss-js`][2], a JavaScript implementation of [Shamir's Secret Sharing Scheme][1].
+This is a frontend for [`shamir-secret-sharing`][2], an audited JavaScript implementation of [Shamir's Secret Sharing Scheme][1].
-It provides some additional convenience features over the sample page provided by `ssss-js` itself.
+It provides convenient features for splitting and combining secrets:

 * Share secret shares via QR Code
 * Scan a QR code to enter a share for combination
+* Generate secure random secrets
+* SHA256 hash verification

 All of this is performed locally in the browser, no data is sent to the server.
 It is as safe as your browser is (judge for yourself!).

-This project is released under the terms of the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3), since it's main dependency, `ssss-js` is also released under the terms of this license.
+This project is released under the terms of the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3).

 ## Try it out